pananton/busrpc-spec/busrpc.md

 * file from the class directory can be imported by any file in the same class directory or nested method directory
 * file from the method directory can be imported by any file in the same method directory

-Note, that visibility constraints are applied only inside API root directory.
-For example, service description file can (and, in fact, is required to, see below) import necessary method description files despite the fact that service description file itself is not placed to the method directory.
+Note, that visibility constraints are applied **only** for API root directory and it's subdirectories.
+For example, service description file can (and, in fact, is required to) import necessary method description files despite the fact that service description file itself is not placed to the method directory.

 ## Protobuf package names